Title 1 Resources

 To understand how working together can benefit your child, it is first important to understand

-the district's and school’s goals for student academic achievement.
+the districts and school’s goals for student academic achievement.

 SAVANNAH-CHATHAM COUNTY PUBLIC SCHOOL SYSTEM’S GOALS:

 Information to insert here will be provided at the beginning of the school year.
+GOAL 1: To Ensure all Students are College and Career Ready.

 GOAL 2: To Provide a Supportive Learning Environment that is Conducive to Teaching and Learning.